 The buyer has little or no experience of arranging a funeral and it's not evident what elements may be missing from the plan that they had assumed would be covered.

 Not sharing the detail

 The buyer has missed the crucial step of sharing the funeral plan details and the fact that there will or may be some additional costs to pay at the time the funeral is needed.

 Why don’t funeral plan providers include third-party cremation or burial fees as standard?

-The reason why some funeral plan providers choose not to include third-party cremation or burial cover, is that these fees vary so widely throughout the UK.
+The reason why some funeral plan providers choose not to include third-party cremation cover, and most funeral providers choose not to include burial cover, is that these fees differ so widely throughout the UK.

-Third-party fees example (2021)
+Third-party fees example (2020)

 Beckenham crematorium £1,070

 Kensal Green cemetery £1,550